UHDanke/gd_docs/docs/triggers/general/trigger_activation.md

 Toggled off triggers will not check for collision.

+Triggers normally cannot be moved by most triggers, touch trigger allows them to be moved.

 ## Spawn

 Spawn triggers activate when spawned by another trigger by a given **Group ID**.

 Can only activate once if **Multi Trigger** is not selected.

 Spawn triggers within a group activate in order from left to right, if multiple triggers share the same horizontal position they activate in the order they are loaded.
+This order is initialized when the level starts and cannot be changed.

 Toggled spawn triggers will not be spawned.